MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/httprequestmessage/httprequestmessage-method-method.md

 ## Return Value
 *CurrentMethod*
 &emsp;Type: [String](../string/string-data-type.md)
 The HTTP method used by the request message.
-The default is the Get method.
+The default is the GET method.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)